EARLY START SPEECH THERAPY

 We specialize in comprehensive evaluations and treatment of speech sound disorders, language delays and disorders, language-related learning disabilities and executive dysfunction, complex communication needs (CCN) and augmentative and alternative communication (AAC), and pragmatic language or social communication disorders.

-Therapists at Early Start accept and value neurodiversity, striving to support each client in becoming the best version of themselves so they can lead meaningful, self-determined lives.
+Therapists at Early Start value neurodiversity and strive to empower each autistic client to become the best version of their autistic selves so they can lead meaningful, self-determined lives.

 LANGUAGE-RELATED LEARNING DISABILITIES & EXECUTIVE DYSFUNCTION